 By Dr. Jon Cartile DC

-The sun is vital to our health, period.
-We have evolved over of millions of years to utilize the sun and flourish with the energy it provides.
-One of the biggest problems with sun-related diseases has to do with the global world we live in.
+The healing sun is vital to our health, period.
+We have evolved over millions of years to utilize the sun and flourish with the energy it provides.
+One of the biggest problems with sun-related diseases has to do with the world we live in.
 We used to only travel on foot and be confined to certain areas of the world.
-Now we hop on a plane and can live in an area of the world that our body isn’t genetically suited for.
+Now, we hop on a plane and can live in an area of the world that our body isn’t genetically suited for.

 One prime example is the colonization of Australia by the British.
-There were boatloads of British people, who for generations lived in an area of low sun exposure, that were suddenly exposed to the intense Australian sun.
-Statistically, Australians have one of the highest rates of skin cancer in the modern world.
-This is compared to the aboriginals of Australia who have much darker skin and conversely, much lower rates of skin cancer.
-The intensity of the sun is the same for both skin types, so it is premature to solely blame the sun for this problem.
+For generations, many British people lived in areas with low sun exposure, but when they were suddenly exposed to the intense Australian sun, they faced higher rates of skin cancer.
+Statistically, Australians now have one of the highest rates of skin cancer in the world.
+This is contrasted with the Aboriginal Australians, who have darker skin and, as a result, much lower rates of skin cancer.
+The intensity of the sun is the same for both skin types, so it is premature to blame solely the sun for this issue.
+The connection between sun exposure and skin cancer is complex, and it’s important to approach this matter with the expertise of naturopathic medicine, which can offer complementary treatments to balance sun exposure and skin health.
+Sunlight, with its healing properties, has been used for centuries to promote health and well-being, making it crucial to understand how the body reacts to this natural source of vitality.

 Vitamin D!!!

-Type 2 diabetes, hypertension, depression, osteoporosis, all are chronic diseases are on the rise.
-Is it a coincidence that these diseases are increasing and so is the usage of sunscreen and sun block?
+Type 2 diabetes, hypertension, depression, and osteoporosis are all chronic diseases that are on the rise.
+Is it a coincidence that these diseases are increasing and so is the usage of sunscreen and sunblock?

 Take the Vitamin D Test

 I want you to do a test.
 Take your thumb and press it firmly into your shin bone.
 Does it hurt??
 If you say yes, aside from having shin splints, there is a good chance you are vitamin D deficient.
-Our body is designed to make it near impossible to overdose on vitamin D from sunshine.
+Our body is designed to make it nearly impossible to overdose on vitamin D from sunshine.
 So get out and get sun.
-The darker your skin tone the more time you need to get your vitamin D levels up.
+The darker your skin tone, the more time you need to get your vitamin D levels up.
 Remember not to overdo it.
-Be aware of your sun exposure and choose health sun protection with natural sunscreen, clothing or shelter.
+Be aware of your sun exposure and choose healthy sun protection with natural sunscreen, clothing, or shelter.

 The Sun is Antibacterial

 The sun is bacteriophagic (which means it kills bacteria).
-Since bacteria is one of the most common causes of illness and disease, it is a good idea to embrace an sunny environment the is naturally keeping bacteria in check.
+Since bacteria is one of the most common causes of illness and disease, it is a good idea to embrace a sunny environment that is naturally keeping bacteria in check.
 Let the sun into your home and work environment.

 Sun Smart Tips

 There is no substitute for the sun.
 It’s been working for us for hundreds of thousands of years.
-There is big money behind the sunscreen industry invested in scaring you into getting protection.
+There is big money behind the sunscreen industry, and it is invested in scaring you into getting protection.
 However, it does not discuss the risk of the toxins contained in many sunscreens.
-Be sun smart, know your skin type, and make time to get outside and enjoy your summer.
+Be sun-smart, know your skin type, and make time to get outside and enjoy your summer.
+Spice up your health by responsibly embracing the healing power of the sun.